Tony DiLeo: Personal life

 DiLeo is married to Anna DiLeo, a former German professional basketball player, originally from Romania.
 They have two sons who both play basketball: – T. J., played college basketball at Temple University, and had a professional career overseas, while his younger brother Max, played at Monmouth University and is currently playing professionally in Europe.
+His nephew David is also a professional basketball player.
 The family lives in South Jersey.